-Hence, an important step would be to clarify the knowledge threshold that an individual or a collective needs to acquire.
+Hence, an important step would be to clarify the knowledge threshold that an individual or a collective need to acquire.
 Nevertheless, as the Study on Blockchain Skills Demand (D2.3.1) points out, in order for the blockchain curriculum to be complete and cover the gap in the current job market, it should not be limited to blockchain-specific skills (from awareness to expert level), and should be enhanced by certain business and transversal skills as well.
 For instance, during in-depth interviews with employers, they pointed out that there is a lack of communication skills to translate technical knowledge into business language and therefore, strong communication skills (those who can understand and explain the blockchain technology) are crucial.
 Table 1 lists the previously identified skills and matches them with the proposed thresholds.

-Level (Knowledge threshold) Technical and Blockchain specific skills Professional / Business skills Transversal future skills Awareness Fundamental Business (Needs) Learning literacy & understanding of Analysis; Business Metacognitive skills; Self- technological principles Development; efficacy & Self- and socio-economic (Blockchain) Use Cases confidence; Self- implications of BC Development; Product determination & technology.
-Basic Development; Product Autonomy; Self- concepts, ontologies, and Management; Skills in Management / the vocabulary of BC Legal & Compliance Organisation / governance.
-Matters; Finance and Regulation & Self-
+Level (knowledge threshold) Technical and Blockchain specific skills Professional / Business skills Transversal future skills Awareness Fundamental understanding of technological principles and socio-economic implications of BC technology.
+Basic concepts, ontologies, Business (Needs) Analysis; Business Development; (Blockchain) Use Cases Development; Product Development; Product Management; Skills in Legal & Compliance Learning literacy & Metacognitive skills; Self-efficacy & Self-confidence; Self-determination & Autonomy; Self-Management / Organisation / and the vocabulary of BC governance.
+Matters; Finance and Controlling; Human Regulation & Self-Responsibility; General BC solution design Data Analysis Resources Development; Customer Success Design; Affiliate Marketing.
+Decision Competence & Responsibility taking; Initiative & Performance Competence; Ambiguity Competence; Ethical & Practitioner Maths and Stats, Protocol engineering, Distributed network engineering, Data/network security design, Cloud and infrastructure design, UX design, Scientific computing Environmental Competence; Design-Thinking Competence; Innovation & Creativity skills; Systems & Networked Thinking; Sensemaking; Future Mindset & Expert Coding (C++, Python, Java), Cryptography development, Frontend and Backend development, Smart contract development, development of decentralised apps Willingness to change; Cooperation Competence; Communication Competence

-Controlling; Human Responsibility; Decision

-General BC solution design Resources Development; Competence &

-Data Analysis Customer Success Responsibility

-Design; Affiliate taking; Initiative &

-Practitioner Maths and Stats, Marketing.
-Performance

-Protocol engineering, Competence; Ambiguity

-Distributed network Competence; Ethical &

-engineering, Environmental

-Data/network security Competence; Design-

-design, Cloud and Thinking Competence;

-infrastructure design, UX Innovation & Creativity

-design, Scientific skills; Systems &

-computing Networked Thinking;

-Sensemaking; Future

-Expert Coding (C++, Python, Mindset & Willingness to

-Java), Cryptography change; Cooperation

-development, Frontend Competence;

-and Backend Communication

-development, Smart Competence

-contract development,

-development of

-decentralised apps

 D2.3.1: Study on Blockchain Skills Demand.
 Based on the in-depth interviews for Specific, Business and Transversal skills.

 D2.5.1: Study on Skills Mismatches in the Blockchain Sector.